suecreamm/suecreamm.github.io/content/en/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: PhD Student
+role: Physics & Materials

 # Organizations/Affiliations to show in About widget
-organizations:
+#organizations:
   - name: Pusan National University
     #url: https://www.stanford.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: Shares physics experiences from my PhD studies.
-Passionate about knitting, computer programming, and bright, acidic coffee.
+bio: Notes on computational physics, materials science, scientific computing, and the occasional rabbit hole I fall into.
-#distributed robotics, mobile computing and programmable matter.
+Powered by knitting and bright, acidic coffee.

 # Social Networking
 # Need to use another icon?
 Simply download the SVG icon to your `assets/media/icons/` folder.